-You’ll be taught by experienced online learning tutors, drawing on expertise from our Faculty of Engineering.
+You’ll be taught by experienced online learning tutors, drawing on expertise from our engineering schools.

 Each week, you’ll have live face-to-face time with your module tutors in a mixture of structured and open-ended learning sessions.
 Every session will be offered twice, so you’ll be able to fit your study around your schedule.

 Our faculty team are engaged with industry, private companies and public research bodies, which helps ensure the skills that you’re learning are the skills employers need.